spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 If you wish to integrate licensed Intel products into Spack as external packages (`route 1`_ above) we assume that their license configuration is in place and is working [fn3]_.
-In this case, skip ahead to section `Integration of Intel tools installed external to Spack`_.
+In this case, skip to section `Integration of Intel tools installed external to Spack`_.

-If you plan to use Spack to install licensed products for you (`route 2`_ above), the Intel product installer that Spack will run underneath must have access to a license.
-Provide it by one of the means sketched out in the following sections.
+If you plan to have Spack install licensed products for you (`route 2`_ above), the Intel product installer that Spack will run underneath must have access to a license.
+Via the means sketched out in the following sections, check and use the license provided by default means, or explicitly configure the license for Spack.
 For authoritative information on Intel licensing, see:

 * https://software.intel.com/en-us/faq/licensing
 * https://software.intel.com/en-us/articles/how-do-i-manage-my-licenses

-.. _`Pointing to a license server`:

-""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""
-Pointing to a license server
+Pointing to an existing license server
-""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""

 Installing and configuring a license server is outside the scope of Spack.
 We assume that: